petrjanda/build.js/readme.md

 # build.js = node web pipeline

-Basement target is to simpify life to frontend developers.
+Build.js target is to simpify life to frontend developers.
 Idea comes from Ruby driven project called rake pipeline.
 You are allowed to define your file processing in a declarative way, in order to automate your build system for your frontend application.

-Because basement, can be integrated to any node.js application, its target is to extend your reach within your one and only development server, without need to spawn any other tool.
+Because build.js, can be integrated to any node.js application, its target is to extend your reach within your one and only development server, without need to spawn any other tool.

 ## How does it work?